|

 were already members of the British Sun Bathers Association or Federation of British Sun Clubs.
 The inaugural

 meeting was held in a member’s house on 14th September 1963.
-At that time the name of the club had
+At that time the name of the club was The

 It was in the January of 1964 that we first saw Crin Cottage, deep in snow.
 Not really the best